601.467/667 Introduction to Human Language Technology

 Office hours: Coordinator: on request

-Gradescope (entry code: GP55NB)Piazza (access code qlnu01yhhel)Lecture recordings
+Gradescope (entry code: 8KX4DX)Piazza (access code qlnu01yhhel)Old lecture recordings

 Assignments